zardoy/npm-the-fastest/README.md

 - `src/commands-core` - command-related code
 - `src/core` general code, that can be used outside of vscode
 <!-- TODO: linter don't allow to use vscode module inside src/core -->

+## Unrelated Functionality

+This functionality can be enabled, however it will be removed.

+- TypeScript top-line snippets
+- TypeScript advanced fixes